dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 terrifying** and was as close as I've been to internet fame (which isn't very close - nor wanted 😅).

-For the first ever I installed [analytics](https://umami.is/) on this website
-- although not the kind that require a [GDPR](https://www.gov.uk/data-protection) banner.
-It's somewhat important to know if people read what you write.
+For the first ever I installed [analytics](https://umami.is/) on this website - although not the kind that require a [GDPR](https://www.gov.uk/data-protection) banner.
+It's somewhat important to know if people read what you write so **I'm glad I did it**.

 ![My PHP Problems Art](/images/2024-02-18/problems.png) *Artwork*